The Violence Prevention Program (VPP) trains and supports schools to address bullying.

 The Difference between Tattling and Reporting

-Students are one of the biggest influences in stopping a bullying situation; however, they are often hesitant to report what they see.
-It is important for children to understand the difference between tattling and reporting.
-Most often, tattling is defined as telling for the purpose of getting someone else in trouble.
-Reporting is defined as telling for the purpose of protecting someone who is being hurt or is in a dangerous situation.
+Students are one of the biggest influences in stopping a bullying situation.
+But students are often afraid to report what they see.
+It is important for students to understand the difference between tattling and reporting.
+Most often, tattling is defined as telling in order to get someone else in trouble.
+Reporting is defined as telling to protect someone who is being hurt or is in a dangerous situation.

 How Families Can Help

-- For more information about what to do if you suspect your child is involved in a bullying incident (as either the person bullying or the person being bullied), please visit these sites:
+Click the links below for more information about what to do if you suspect your child is involved in bullying.
+There are resources for parents of the person bullying or the person being bullied.